 They’re Coming For You

-This furious action of having multiple enemies moving quickly around the screen is probably the more important technical innovation in Galaxian over the use of colour.
+This furious action of having multiple enemies moving quickly around the screen is probably the more important technical innovation in Galaxian over its use of colour.
 It is achieved by Takundai and Nagumo eschewing the method of drawing graphics on the screen previously done in games like Space Invaders, called bitmapping.
 This entails having the CPU keep track of the entire screen in order to have images appear to move around.
 The Galaxian team instead pioneers the use of graphic ‘sprites’ in arcade games, allowing them to create individual objects on the screen whose coordinates can be shifted around, requiring much less overhead for the brains of the system.

 The game creates quite a crazed sensation inside Namco during its development, and once released Galaxian continues to be a stupendous hit in the arcades, with Namco selling 350,000 units in Japan, the game following the trend of Space Invaders by having entire arcades full of just the one title.
-Namco’s first video game has wide-ranging influence across the scene, including the team at Nintendo who will eventually produce the Famicom in Japan a few years later.
+Namco’s first video game has wide-ranging influence across the scene, including with the team at Nintendo who will eventually produce the Famicom in Japan a few years later.

 Gah-LAH-gah?
 Or GAL-ah-gah?

 Numerous Galaxian sequels naturally ensue, including Namco’s own sequel, 1981’s Galaga, an immensely popular title in its own right released in November of that year.
 Takundai and Nagumo are joined by Namco programmer Shigeru Yoyogi to work on the new game, with improvements over the original such as more detailed graphics, as well as introducing a tractor beam the aliens use to capture the player’s ships.
 By shooting the offending alien the player can win back his ship and double his firepower.
 Galaxian also features as one of Coleco’s popular and well-promoted tabletop mini-arcade LED games in 1981, with other entries including Frogger, Pac-Man and Donkey Kong.
 As a life-sized cabinet, Galaga spawns its own set of sequels including Gaplus (also known in NA as Galaga 3) in 1984 and the drastic remake Galaga ’88 in 1988.